splunk/splunk-connect-for-snmp/docs/configuration.md

 #### 5. Configure poller to return query with additional fields present

-User can provide **enricher** section to make poller enrich queries sent to Splunk by adding additional dimensions.
+Users can add an **enricher** section to make poller enrich queries sent to Splunk by adding additional dimensions.
 There are two types of fields:
 1. **existingVarBinds**: this section updates query results with new fields calculated from the existing SNMP information.
 2. **additionalVarBinds**: this section updates query results with additional parameters defined below.

 ##### Existing VarBinds
 For now, `existingVarBinds` section works only for IF-MIB oid family.
 Every property of IF-MIB family can be extracted and added as an additional dimension to the query.
-For example, if we want to see the name and the index of the interface along with the basic query information, the **enricher** must be structured as following:
+For example, if we want to see the name and the index of the interface along with the basic query information, the **enricher** must be structured as follows:
 ```yaml
 enricher:
   oidFamily: